-The vehicle identification number is also stored in the Electronic Control Unit (ECU) and can be read using the corresponding diagnostic instrument.
+The vehicle identification number is also stored in the Electronic Control Unit (ECU) and can be read using the corresponding diagnostic instrument

-The diagnostic interface is s located in the footwell on the driver side underneath the dash panyou wish to read the vehicle identification number yourself, you can purchasea special diagnostic instrument for Volkswagen models or a diagnostic instrument with a vehicle communication interface plug that complies with SAE J1962 standards and supports ISO 15765-4 and its associated standards.
+The diagnostic interface is s located in the footwell on the driver side underneath the dash panel.

+Volkswagen dealerships are equipped witha special diagnostic instrument for Volkswagen modelsContact Volkswagen dealerships to read the vehicle identification number.
+Alternatively, if you wish to read the vehicle identification number yourself, you can purchasea special diagnostic instrument for Volkswagen modelsor a diagnostic instrument with a vehicle communication interface plug that complies with SAE J1962 standards and supports ISO 15765-4 and its associated standards.